jitendrakyadav/mm2/readme.txt

 	                csv_files_and_import_images_demo_printscreens/images_with_hierarchical_directory_structure.csv
 	             using the field "Select File to Import"
 	          i.
-Set "Images File Directory" as "pub/media/import" i.e. the relative path from your project's root directory where you have kept your images to import
+Set "Images File Directory" as "pub/media/import" i.e. the relative path from your project's root directory where you have kept your images to import.
+Now the page would look like as below: csv_files_and_import_images_demo_printscreens/import-images-from-local-server.jpg
 	          j.
-The page would be shown as
-		        csv_files_and_import_images_demo_printscreens/import-images-from-local-server.jpg
+Click on button "Check Data" in header.
 	          k.
-Click on button "Check Data" in header
+If all ok, "Import" button would appear in footer as following, click on that. csv_files_and_import_images_demo_printscreens/csv-file-data-verified.jpg
 	          l.
-If all ok, "Import" button would appear in footer as following, click on that. csv_files_and_import_images_demo_printscreens/csv-file-data-verified.jpg
-	          m.
 Then you will get success message as following: csv_files_and_import_images_demo_printscreens/csv-file-import-successful.jpg
 	             It's done:
 		        csv_files_and_import_images_demo_printscreens/product-images-after-import.jpg
-	          n.
+	          m.
 Look on images:
 		        csv_files_and_import_images_demo_printscreens/product-images-before-import.jpg
 			&
 	                csv_files_and_import_images_demo_printscreens/product-images-after-import.jpg => The new